sebnitu/vrembem/astro/src/pages/packages/dialog.md

 ---
 layout: ../../layouts/Page.astro
 title: Dialog
-desc: "A component that facilitates a conversation between the system and the user.
+description: "A component that facilitates a conversation between the system and the user.
 They often request information or an action from the user."
 package: "@vrembem/dialog"
 ---